3inar/zett.vim/README.md

 * [x] Open random note
 * [x] Fix broken syntax highlighting for latex math in markdown
 * [ ] Command to mash out a pandoc-pdf of current note
+* [ ] Goto and create a note that's linked to but does not exist